RITA’s vision is to be the leading educator and advocate for the growth and best practices of the self-directed retirement plan industry.

 - Provide a forum for the exchange of general information about the efficient administration of self-directed retirement plans.

 - Improve business conditions in the industry devoted to marketing self-directed retirement plans.

 - Stimulate personal and professional development and education among members.

 Today, RITA members hold approximately $100 billion in alternative assets in self-directed retirement plans.

 Trust Companies and Third-Party Administrators are an invaluable resource to savers... but who steps in as a resource for them?

-Often, Trust Companies and TPAs are concerned with noncompliance, need a legal advocate, or feel alone in the industry, but don’t see the value of joining a national association.
+Trust Companies and TPAs are often concerned with noncompliance, need a legal advocate, or feel alone in the industry, but don’t see the value of joining a national association.
 At RITA, we understand that Trust Companies and TPAs want to gain credibility, avoid pitfalls, and be prepared for legislative changes.
 That’s why we’ve developed a unique portfolio of resources for our members.

-Becoming a member is painless.
+Becoming a member is simple and painless.
 After completing an application, background check, and agreeing to the Code of Ethics, an organization simply pays for membership dues.
 Member firms also receive substantial discounts on all events, including conferences and educational programs.

 Did you know that 78% of Americans are concerned about not having enough money for retirement?